s6ruby/redpaper/README.md

 _Ruby for Contract / Transaction Scripts on the Blockchain (World Computer)_

-# sruby - Simple, Smart, Secure, Safe, Solid & Sound Ruby
+# sruby - Small, Smart, Secure, Safe, Solid & Sound (S6) Ruby

 sruby is a subset of mruby that is a subset of "classic" ruby.